Beguinage: History and description

+The beguinages began as part of a broader 12th–13th century religious movement in the Low Countries and the Rhineland.
+They emerged in response to a female demographic surplus, the financial inability of many women of modest origins to join traditional religious institutions or marry, and the rise of alternative religious vocations in a context of apostolic and mystical renewal.
+This climate promoted evangelical values such as the vita apostolica, poverty, humility, and itinerancy, giving rise to new religious movements, including the Franciscan, Dominican, and beguinal movements.
+The smaller and court beguinages answered such women's social and economic needs, offering them a religious life coupled with personal independence, which was difficult for women of the time to achieve.

 While a small beguinage usually constituted just one house where women lived together, a Low Countries court beguinage typically comprised one or more courtyards surrounded by houses, and also included a church, an infirmary complex, and a number of communal houses or 'convents'.
-From the twelfth through eighteenth centuries, every city and large town in the Low Countries had at least one court beguinage: the communities dwindled and came to an end, over the course of the nineteenth and twentieth centuries.
 They were encircled by walls and separated from the town proper by several gates, closed at night, but through which during the day the beguines could come and go as they pleased.
 Beguines came from a wide range of social classes, though truly poor women were admitted only if they had a wealthy benefactor who pledged to provide for their needs.